The Python API¶

 - Criterion "Criterion 4": 0.10

-To get into an upper category, an alternative must be better than the following profiles on a set of criteria whose weights add up to at least 1:
+To get into an upper category, an alternative must be accepted by the following boundaries on a set of criteria whose weights add up to at least 1:

 - For category "Intermediate category 1": at least 0.26 on criterion "Criterion 1", at least 0.06 on criterion "Criterion 2", at least 0.16 on criterion "Criterion 3", and at least 0.05 on criterion "Criterion 4"